temporalio/ui-server/README.md

 # ui-server

 ui-server serves an HTTP API analogue of [Temporal gRPC API](https://github.com/temporalio/api) as well as serves Temporal UI https://github.com/temporalio/ui.
-It can be compiled into a binary or consumed as a go library.
+It can be compiled into a binary or consumed as a Go library.

 ## Docker